• Home

 Yes, a pest control clause is generally included in the lease agreement regarding the responsibilities of both the landlord and the tenant with pest control measures.
 It helps establish clear expectations and procedures for preventing and addressing pest issues during the tenancy.

 Before a tenant signs the lease agreement, it’s recommended to document the condition of the property, including any existing pest issues, during the move-in inspection to avoid disputes later on.
 It is also important to check that if the property owner is providing the rental units with well-conditioned and going to take care of the pest control financially, then tenants should be sure that the owner conducts seasonal pest control, usually 4 times a year.
-It is important to be clear about all the clauses before you sign the rental agreement.
+It is important to be clear about all the clauses before you sign the rental agreement and ensure they comply with applicable local laws.

 In certain circumstances, landlords do not cover the property damage resulting from pests.
 In such cases, your renter’s insurance will cover any damages caused by pests such as termites, rodents, or rats.